HLS ECLSS Research & Design

 Heat Flux Cases

 In these cases the ventilation rate is held constant at 500 cfm while the equipment wall heat flux varies from 200 to 25 W/m2.
-In most cases the make-ip air is kept at 285 K, but one case explores the effect of lowering it to 280 K (44°F).
+In most cases the make-up air is kept at 285 K, but one case explores the effect of lowering it to 280 K (44°F).
 We can extrapolate this effect across all heat flux cases (orange line in the plot) since results are so linear, suggesting some heat levels can be moved into the comfort zone by fine-tuning this parameter.
+The challenge with this approach is crew comfort near inlets.

 Conclusions